ansible/cloud-content-ci-automation/tools/README.md

 **2.** Provide the collection root path and the collections to which the GitHub workflow needs to be added in the [vars file](https://github.com/ansible/cloud-content-ci-automation/blob/main/tools/vars/main.yaml).

-**3.** To make changes to the workflows, edit the [templates](https://github.com/ansible/cloud-content-ci-automation/blob/main/tools/templates).
+**3.** To make changes to the workflows, edit the [workflow files](https://github.com/ansible/cloud-content-ci-automation/blob/main/tools/files).
 Submit a pull request (PR) in your fork for review.

 **4.** To edit or add GitHub workflows to the collections, ensure the collections are on their latest main branch.
 Run the [configure_ci](https://github.com/ansible/cloud-content-ci-automation/blob/main/tools/configure_ci.yaml) playbook as follows
    ```